 By not preventing anticipation, Jack does not allow the moment to evolve, does not arrive at immediacy and does not experience.
 In Uta Hagen’s view, ‘bad acting always results.’
 (2009: 102) In the ‘outtakes’ sequence, Jack is no exception, and is not, producing some mechanical and unengaged results.

-At the most fundamental level, Jack’s acting is marked by the absence of a clear objective that he is aiming for,6)For a discussion of the Stanislavskian term ‘objective’, see our examination of Jennifer Aniston in Friends (NBC, 1994-2004). of a concomitant flow in which different actions are organically integrated – his work is noticeably disconnected and fragmented, even within the individual fragments within the sequence (no small feat for Baldwin, we should point out) – and finally, of truthfulness.
+At the most fundamental level, Jack’s acting is marked by the absence of a clear objective that he is aiming for, of a concomitant flow in which different actions are organically integrated – his work is noticeably disconnected and fragmented, even within the individual fragments within the sequence (no small feat for Baldwin, we should point out) – and finally, of truthfulness.
 Another problematic and contested term, ‘truth’ is a key concept within Stanislavskian approaches to acting and frequently (especially within actor and actor training discourses) considered as a key component of good acting.
 Bella Merlin (2007: 115, original emphases) explains:

 Stanislavsky was hot on TRUTH.
 He believed that a sense of TRUTH marked the difference between a craftsman and an artist.
 And he pinpointed three kinds of TRUTH which he saw in acting practice: